cyprus09/SwitcheoLabsTest/readme.md

-# Switcheo Code Challenge - Frontend
+# Code Challenge - Frontend

 This repository contains solutions to the following problems as part of the Switcheo Code Challenge for the Frontend development role: